stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

         but got: [7,6,5,4,3,2,1]
 ```

 We are getting the inverse of the expected result.
-So we change our code respectively.
+So we change our code respectively:

 ```haskell
 toDigits :: Integer -> [Integer]